 There are a number of different benefit structures provided under the Plan.
 They are referred to as Levels 1 to 11.
-Level 7 provides benefits which are certified as broadly equivalent to those in the Principal Civil Service Pension Scheme ('PCSPS') Classic Plus or Premium Level.
+Level 10 provides benefits which are certified as broadly equivalent to those in the National Health Service Pension Scheme ('the NHSPS').

-This Member's Guide gives a brief introduction to the benefits payable in respect of Level 7 members.
-However, the Plan is governed by a Trust Deed and Rules, and in the event of any inconsistency between this Member's Guide and the Trust Deed and Rules, the Trust Deed and Rules will take precedence.
+This Member's Guide gives a brief introduction to the benefits payable in respect of Level 10 members.
+However, the Plan is governed by a Trust Deed and Rules, and in the event of any inconsistency between this' Member's Guide and the Trust Deed and Rules, the Trust Deed and Rules will take precedence.
 Some technical terms are used throughout this Member's Guide.
 These are printed in bold and explained in the Glossary.

-- A pension and a lump sum at retirement based on your earnings and Pensionable Service; - The option to convert part of your pension into a lump sum at retirement; - Annual increases to your pension in payment; - The option to retire early without the Trustee's or your Employer's consent; - A pension if you retire on the grounds of Incapacity (providing you meet the relevant criteria); - A pension for your Partner and Children when you die, together with a lump sum payable under the discretionary trusts of the Plan; - The option to increase your benefits by paying Additional Voluntary Contributions.
+- A pension and, in respect of a Pre-2008 NHSPS Member, a lump sum at retirement based on your earnings and Pensionable Service; - The option to convert part of your pension into a lump sum at retirement; - Annual increases to your pension in payment; - The option to retire early without the Trustee's or your Employer's consent; - A pension if you retire on the grounds of incapacity (providing you meet the relevant criteria); - A pension for your Spouse and Children when you die, together with a lump sum payable under the discretionary trusts of the Plan; - The option to increase your benefits by paying Additional Voluntary Contributions.